btastic/flutter_native_image/README.md

 ImageProperties properties = await FlutterNativeImage.getImageProperties(file.path);
 ```

-It returns an ImageProperties object containing the width and the height of the image.
+It returns an ImageProperties object containing the width, height and datetime of the image.

 ### Crop an image
 ```dart